nicotine-plus/nicotine-plus/doc/SLSKPROTOCOL.md

 Response to [TransferRequest](#peer-code-40)

-We (or the other peer) either agrees, or tells the reason for rejecting the file upload.
+We either accept the upload request, or tell the reason for rejecting it.

 ### Data Order